Skip to Main Content

 Whether it's through a sudden death, a divorce, or other circumstances, it sometimes happens that a business partner is no longer able to fill their role.
 If no plan has been made, this can lead to awkward and undesirable situations.

 “How would you like to be in business with your partner's spouse?"
-Schuchart asks.
+Drake asks.
 Having a spouse or someone else you have no working relationship with inherit your partner's share could bring a lot of uncertainty to your business's future.

 A buy/sell agreement could help here, specifically one that presents the opportunity for the company itself or the remaining partner to purchase the former partner's share.